There are several academic support areas and services to help ensure your success at Harper College.

 The Library offers various services to support students including access to resources, study spaces, computers, course reserves, research help, and technology loans.
 Students can request library materials for pickup through their Library account.
 Research assistance is available through in-person, live chat, email, and online research appointments.
 Visit the Library website (see link below) to learn more and view our current hours.

-Students that request materials will be contacted by a Harper College Library representative as soon as possible.
+Students that request materials through the online form will be contacted by a Harper College Library representative as soon as possible.
 Students will receive an email to agree to the loan terms and will then receive an email when their items are ready for pick up.
-Please do not come to campus until you receive an email that your hold is ready with detailed pick-up hours and instructions.
-Thank you for your patience as we process your request.
-Please submit a Library Technology Loan Request to begin this process.

 Students may experience stressors that can impact both their academic experience and their personal well-being.
 These may include academic pressure and challenges associated with relationships, mental health, alcohol or other drugs, identities, finances, etc.